Guide to US Applications • Undergraduate

 When it comes down to two students who are being considered for a single spot in the incoming class–given that most other components including transcripts, test scores and extracurricular activities are comparable–the student who has shown more interest and has established more contact with the college will likely be shown the advantage.

 An important point to note, however, is that not all colleges give the same value to demonstrated interest.
 It is more likely that smaller, liberal arts colleges will view demonstrated interest favourably than larger colleges.
-For example, Williams College will appreciate that you have met with and spoken to the admissions officer who oversees Indian applications and will factor this into your admission, whereas University of California, Los Angeles, with it’s 25,000+ incoming class will not bother to take this into account.
+For example, Denison University will appreciate that you have met with and spoken to the admissions officer who oversees Indian applications and will factor this into your admission, whereas the University of California, Los Angeles, with its 25,000+ incoming class will not bother to take this into account.

-Here are some tips on how you can show admissions officers that you are interested in their college without being overbearing.
+Here are some tips on how you can show demonstrated interest without being overbearing:

-- Consistency is the name of the game.
-Continue reaching out to your college and make contact with a representative or admissions officer, preferably the same one.
-Write thank you notes, complete digital contact cards, and stay in touch with students professors and admissions officers you have contacted.
+Continue reaching out to your college and make contact with a representative or AO, preferably the same one.
+Write thank you notes, complete digital contact cards and stay in touch with students professors and AOs you have contacted.

-- Apply early!
 There is no greater culmination of sustained demonstrated interest than showing a college they are your first choice through applying early, even if you know that they don’t consider demonstrated interest.
-We recently worked with an applicant who, after his visit to Harvey Mudd, stayed in touch with the admissions officer he met there, applied early decision, and was accepted.
+We recently worked with an applicant who, after his visit to Harvey Mudd, stayed in touch with the AO he met there, applied early decision and was accepted.

-- Pick and choose.
 You shouldn’t go out of your mind trying to show each and every college on your list how interested you are through constant sustained contact.
 That sort of defeats the purpose.
-Focus on one or two which you actually love and which actually love demonstrated interest, and you will find that your efforts have a higher potential for being rewarded in the long run.
+Focus on one or two which you actually love and which actually love demonstrated interest and you will find that your efforts have a higher potential for being rewarded in the long run.

-- Don’t overdo it!
 The worst thing you can do is transform demonstrated interest into making a bad impression.
-Don’t bombard admissions officers with silly questions, or ask things that can be easily learned by looking at the college’s website or doing a quick Google search.
+Don’t bombard AOs with silly questions or ask things that can be easily learned by looking at the college’s website or doing a quick Google search.
 Don’t follow up a thousand times with needless inquiries.
 Make your interactions impactful and meaningful.

-- Don’t fake it!
-Reaching out to a professor of a department is great; if you really have something to say to them or you have a genuine question to ask.
-Learn about the department before you reach out, read up on the research coming out of the college, and make sure your interests really do align.
+Reaching out to a professor of a department is great, if you really have something to say to them or you have a genuine question to ask.
+Learn about the department before you reach out, read up on the research coming out of the college and make sure your interests really do align.
 It doesn’t look good if you contact a professor whose speciality is an analysis of 18th Century Industrial England with a gushing email about the Cold War.

 So whether you decide to show your interest or not, make sure you make the most of every interaction.
-To know how to plan your campus visits, click here or to know more colleges that consider demonstrated interest, get in touch with us.
+To know more colleges that consider demonstrated interest, get in touch with us.